davideranieri/davideranieri.github.io/C++ Notes/APC_Les11.md

 ## Assignment operator

-The assignment operator replaces the entire range of elements in the left-hand container with **copier** of the elements from the right-hand operand.
+The assignment operator replaces the entire range of elements in the left-hand container with **copies** of the elements from the right-hand operand.
 After an assignment, the left- and right-hand containers are equal.

 ![assignment-operator](assignment-operator.png)